ClaytonTDM/scripts/README.md

 ## line-count.sh

-Outputs the line count of all files in the current directory and all subdirectories, excluding `.git` and `node_modules`.
+Outputs the line count of all files in the current directory and all subdirectories in an XML-like format, excluding `.git` and `node_modules`.
 Useful for GitHub Copilot.

 ```sh
 curl -s https://raw.githubusercontent.com/ClaytonTDM/scripts/refs/heads/main/line-count.sh | bash